 ICE - The Accuracy test requirements for the ICE were met by the execution of two accuracy tests.
 Since Wyle considers the ICE as a paper-based scanner and a ballot marker, the first accuracy test for the ICE was performed by using both paper-based and audio ballots.
 The majority of the vote processing was utilizing the paper-based functionality, while audio votes were being cast at defined intervals between ballot scans.
 After analyzing the processes and researching past testing, Wyle Laboratories believes the architecture, data flow, and integration of the recording process of an audio ballot and the scanning of a paper ballot in an ICE unit are similar and use many of the same software modules.
 Based on this, Wyle Laboratories has concluded that the audio feature should not be subjected to the full requirement of Volume II, Section 4.7.1.1; therefore, during test performance, 5000 audio ballot positions were cast to satisfy the execution of the feature.
-The remaining ballot positions were captured with paper-based voting.
-All results were validated and verified against the election definition voting matrix for expected results.
+The remaining ballot positions were captured with paper-based results.
 The ICE processed the minimum number of ballot positions without error and the test was accepted.